pableess/Bleess.Extensions.Logging.File/README.md

 - Plugable custom formatters
 - Abitity to change settings while running (using IOptionsMonitor)
 - Logging scopes
+- High performance using dedicated write thread and message queue

+This project is very similar to nReco/logging with a few additions noteably logging scopes, json output, streamlined configuration, and abiltity to modify settings while running.

 ## Usage
  The log provider is configured just like any other Microsoft.Extensions.Logging providers.
 There are extensions methods on the ILogBuilder to add the provider.